wchang28/pytest-example/README.md

 3. install the dependencies:``` pip install -r requirements.txt ```
 4. run the unit test:``` pytest -v ```

-See cmds.txt for more details
+See cmds.txt for more details.